DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ### Upper pay range for teachers

-If you take on extra responsibilities, like being a head of department, you can be put onto the upper pay range for teachers.
+If you can demonstrate excellence against all of the teacher standards, you can be put onto the upper pay range for teachers.

-Teachers in this pay scale are important members of a school’s leadership team, and they often work closely with headteachers.
+This is for teachers who make a sustained and substantial contribution to their school.

 The upper pay ranges for teachers are: